mbmorrissey/cadalogger/README.md

 ### `set_time.ino`: getting the time onto the real time clock

+A critical aspect of almost any data logging system is time-keeping.  cadalogger boards include high-quality temperature-compensated real-time clocks (RTCs), and the library contains functions to use these components.
+When first using a cadalogger board, it will probably be necessary to set the time on the RTC.
+So long as a coin cell battery with a charge is maintained on the board, the time should be retained.  `set_time.ino` is a sketch that takes your computer's system time, and incorporates it into a sketch on compilation.
+This time is then uploaded onto the RTC.

+However, you don't want the time that your code was compiled to be written to the RTC every time your logger starts up!
+The solution in `set_time.ino` is that the sketch only writes the time to the RTC if digital pin 19 (A7 on the cadalogger mini board, A5 on the maxi board) is connected to ground.
+Otherwise, the step of writing the time of compilation to the RTC is skipped.

+So, to set the time, you connect pin 19 to ground, and then compile and upload the sketch.
+Open a serial console in the Arduino IDE, and the cadalogger's time will be scrolling by.
+You can set the time back by entering 1, and set it forward by entering 2, in the serial console.
+Depending on how long your upload has taken, you'll have to set the time forward from the time of compilation by about 10-20 seconds.

+After setting the time, remove the connection from digital pin 19 to ground, and the time should stay set, even when you upload a different program for whatever logging application your cadalogger board is destined to be used in.

 ### Sunshine: the 'Hello world!' of environmental data loggers

 A common tutorial to introduce collecting information from a sensor involves reading a light level using a light dependent resistor or a photodiode.
 This example does the same, but introduces other data logging aspects, saving the light level data to a SD card with time stamps, and sleeping with very low power consumption betwen reads.

+The light sensing circut can be a simple voltage divider.
+An approximately 2k resistor, in series with a TEPT5700 photodiode works well.
+A similar circuit with a fixed value resistor and a light-dependent resistor will work well too.

 Connections:
-- ...

-### Templogger: from 'sunshine', it isn't too far to other programs

-Here we swap out the sensor in the sunshine example for a DS18b20 waterproof temperature probe.

-Connections:
-- ...
+- digital pin 22 to approx 2k resistor
+- 2k resistor to anode (long lead) of photodiode
+- cathode (short lead) of photodiode to ground
+- analog pin A0 to connection of resistor to photodiode

+This logger will record a reading from the light circuit in ADC units (a 10 bit value between 0 and 1023), along with the time (the correct time, if `set_time.ino` has been used before uploading `sunshine.ino` to the board

 ### Temperature logger with ultrasonic distance (river stage and temperature)

-This design adds a waterproof ultrasonic distance censor to log river water level, as well as water temperature.
-The sketch is in the `/examples/` directory (direct link).
+This design uses waterproof ultrasonic distance censor to log river water level, as well as water temperature; this is the logger featured briefly in the introductory video at the top of the page.
+The sketch is in the `/examples/` directory.
 The logger wakes every ten minutes to take a series of readings from the distance sensor, of which ten are kept and averaged.
 Time, distance to the water surface, and water temperature are written to the SD card.

 Connections
 - 3xAA battery pack + to cadalogger Vin